boltex/leointeg/README.md

 To help with this conflict, outline-move keyboard commands will only trigger with the additional condition of having no text selection in the editor.
 So select at least one character to use the previously assigned **`Ctrl+D`** command in body panes.

+> This extension is still in development, so please refer to its [issue tracker for known issues](https://github.com/boltex/leointeg/issues), and please contribute with additional information if you encounter other issues yourself.

 ## Intended Features